huangjp28/huangjp28.github.io/_teaching/05_statistics.md

 | Week 16 | Jun 17 | Lecture 10-1 | Jun 20 | Lecture 10-2 |
 | Week 17 | Jun 24 | *Tutorial 10* | Jun 27 | Review |

-*Since the spring holiday of Shenzhen University is not officially announced, this schedule is subject to change.
-Usually the holiday takes place on the first week of May.*
+~~*Since the spring holiday of Shenzhen University is not officially announced, this schedule is subject to change.
+Usually the holiday takes place on the first week of May.*~~
+*This schedule has been revised on Mar 18.*

 **Introduction**: 1.1-1.5
 **Lecture 1-1**: 2.1-2.4